 The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis included in this Proxy Statement.
-Based on this review and discussion, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in this Proxy Statement and the Compensation Discussion and Analysis was also included in our Annual Report on Form 10-K for the fiscal year ended June 29, 2018.
+Based on this review and discussion, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in this Proxy Statement.